shiofreecss/Gosei-Kifu/README.md

 - 📚 Extensive game library with over 66,000 professional games
 - 🔍 Advanced search and filtering options
 - 📱 Responsive design for desktop and mobile
+  - Optimized UI for small screens with appropriate game results pagination
+  - Mobile-friendly navigation and hidden UI elements to save space
 - ⚡ Optimized performance with caching and React memoization

 ## Screenshots